Beware Of The Shapeshifting Gaelic Bodach Who May Be Difficult To Trick

-Today, many children are told Father Christmas comes through the chimney with their gifts, but kids in Ireland and Scotland are cautious because they have been told of the frightening Bodach who enters the house using the chimney.
+Today, many children are told Father Christmas comes through the chimney with their gifts, but kids in Ireland and Scotland are cautious because they have been informed of the frightening Bodach, who enters the house using the chimney.

 Gaelic Bodach is an evil creature.
 Adobe Stock - Joelee Creative

 The Gaelic Bodach can be described in many ways.
-Some say he is a ghost or trickster, while others call him the Devil himself.
+Some say he is a ghost or trickster, while others call him the Devil.

 Stories of Bodach can be found in folklore and modern literature.
 Scottish folklore accounts say Boddach comes through the chimney to kidnap naughty children.
-In Eachtra Bhodaigh an Chóta Lachtna, an Irish account of the Fenian Cycle from the 16th or 17th century Bodach is identified with the Manannán mac Lir.
-This comparison is not so far-fetched because both Bodach and Manannán mac Lir were shapeshifters.
+In Eachtra Bhodaigh a Chóta Lachtna, an Irish version of the Fenian Cycle from the 16th or 17th century Bodach is identified with the Manannán mac Lir.
+This comparison is not so far-fetched because Bodach and Manannán mac Lir were shapeshifters.

 Irish mythology, Manannán mac Lir is the God of the sea, healing weather, and a master of shapeshifting.
 He was the one who gave the Tuatha de Danaan three incredible gifts.
 It is said Manannán had "many extraordinary magical powers.
 He owned a self-propelling boat named Scuabtuinne ("wave sweeper"), a sea-borne chariot drawn by the horse Enbarr ("water foam"), a powerful sword named Fragarach ("the answerer"), and a cloak of invisibility (féth fíada)."
 1